angrycub/katacoda-scenarios/nomad-reverse-proxy/40_create_proxy_config_3.md

-defrWhen possible the Web UI will use a streaming HTTP request to stream logs on the task logs page.
-NGINX by default will buffer proxy responses in an attempt to free up connections to the backend server being proxied as soon as possible.
+When possible, the Web UI will use a streaming HTTP request to stream logs on the task logs page.
+NGINX will buffer proxy responses by default in an attempt to free up connections to the backend server being proxied as soon as possible.

-Proxy buffering causes logs events to not stream because they will be temporarily captured within NGINX's proxy buffer until either the connection is closed or the proxy buffer size is hit and the data is finally flushed to the client.
+Proxy buffering causes logs events to not stream because they will be temporarily captured within NGINX's proxy buffer until either the connection is closed or the proxy buffer is filled and the data is finally flushed to the client.

 Older browsers may not support this technology, in which case logs are streamed using a simple polling mechanism.

-To observe this issue, visit the task logs page of your sample job by first visiting the [sample job], then clicking into the most recent allocation, then clicking into the `fs-example` task, then clicking the logs tab.
+To observe this issue, visit the task logs page of your sample job by first visiting the [sample job], then clicking the most recent allocation, then clicking the `fs-example` task, then clicking the logs tab.

 Logs will not load and eventually the following error will appear in the UI.